fabianfranklinhuffstead/IonicFirebase/README.md

 # IonicFirebase
-<p>A fullstack Google Firebase and Ionic solution which allows users to sign in and register using NoSQL cloud DB</p>
+<p>A fullstack Google Firebase and Ionic solution which allows users to sign in and register using <a href="https://en.wikipedia.org/wiki/NoSQL">NoSQL</a> cloud DB</p>

 <img src="https://github.com/fabianfranklinhuffstead/IonicFirebase/blob/master/www/img/image-readme.jpg" height="50%" width="50%">
 <h3>An ionic and firebase solution for a sign in and registeration system (initial iteration)</h3>